alattiswisc/ead_comply/README.md

 This output file can be directly uploaded to Archival Resources in Wisconsin via SecureFX, however it is a good idea to open up the file in the oxygen xml editor and check for errors against the ead2002 DTD file.

 For the moment, the script will simply write to new files in the current working directory.
-For this reason it is best to copy your exported file into the same directory as the script and then move the output file to its final destination.
+For this reason it is best to copy your exported file into the same directory as the script and then move the output file to its final destination to avoid unexpected directory problems.

+NB: WSL will autmatically mount the local C:\ drive at `/mnt/c` this means that you can copy files from anywhere on the C:\ drive to the current directory in wsl with `cp /mnt/c/Users/user_name/path/to/ead .`